Learn how to use AI through demonstrations

 Eight modules, start to finish.

-Begin anywhere — but module zero and one are where it clicks.
+Begin anywhere — but modules one and two are where it clicks.
 Your progress is saved on this device automatically.

 - 02 Orientation Getting Around the Interface A guided tour of every control in a modern chat app — model picker, thinking effort, files, voice, projects, history and temporary chat — then three worked examples through the same mock UI. →

-- 03 Working memory The Context Window A live token meter is the hero.
-Load one novel into a 128k model and it answers; load seven and it overflows; switch to a 1M model and they fit again. →
+- 04 Working memory The Context Window A live token meter is the hero.
+Attach one novel to a 128k model and it answers; attach a second and the window overflows — the first book silently drops out of view; switch to a 1M model and both fit. →

-- 04 The payoff Projects — Set Context Once Build a five-a-side coaching project once, then run four brand-new chats — website, break-even, marketing, accounting — each auto-loading the same context.
+- 05 The payoff Projects — Set Context Once Create a five-a-side coaching project yourself — name it, add the instruction and sources — then run three brand-new chats — website, break-even, marketing — each auto-loading the same context.
 Fresh never means from scratch. →

 The name is the thesis.